Ciera Rogers

-Ciera Rogers (born February 25, 1987) is an American business owner, and fashion designer.
+Ciera Rogers (born February 25, 1989) is an American business owner and fashion designer.

 Early life

 Rogers was born and raised in Houston, Texas to a mother of Creole heritage and a father of African-American descent.
 Rogers grew up with her mother and sister and has openly talked about being homeless, living with relatives or living in government funded homes.

 Her mother Zoe Jackson is a jazz and R&B singer-songwriter, inspired by Billie Holiday, Sarah Vaughn, and Shirley Horn.
 In 1997, she was a background vocalist for Patti LaBelle.

 Career

 In 2009, Rogers received her bachelor's degree in Communications from the University of Houston.
-From 2009–2012, Rogers worked as a Public Relations Specialist and Wardrobe Stylist in Houston, Texas.
+From 2009 to 2012, Rogers worked as a Public Relations Specialist and Wardrobe Stylist in Houston, Texas.

 Her fashion work was featured in the October 2012 issue of Vogue Italia.

 In 2012, Rogers moved to Los Angeles and opened her own online vintage store, taking inspiration from her mother who owns Fashion Plate, a vintage boutique in the Montrose area of Houston, Texas.

 Rogers is the creator and CEO of the clothing line Babes and Felines, which launched in 2013.
 She started Babes and Felines in response to her own frustration with the lack of figure-hugging clothing for curvy women.
-The collection focuses on stretchy, adaptable materials to conform to various body shapes, predominately in muted tones.

 Ciera Rogers has been featured as "the designer to watch" in media outlets including Galore, Black Enterprise, NY Post, FOX News, Elle South Africa and others.

 She credits Quentin Tarantino as one of her biggest inspirations.